eukaryote/knowhow/README.rst

 Supported Python Versions and Operating Systems
 -----------------------------------------------

-`knowhow` should work on any operating system and any Python version that is 2.7 or greater.
+`knowhow` should work on any operating system and on both Python 2.7 and Python 3 (3.4+).